lonsagisawa/inter-font-pack/README.md

 ## Support

-If you found this module helpful, please consider supporting development with a **[recurring donation](https://patreon.com/kdrag0n)** on Patreon for benefits such as exclusive behind-the-scenes development news, early access to updates, and priority support.
-Alternatively, you can also [buy me a coffee](https://paypal.me/kdrag0ndonate).
+If you found this module helpful, please consider support original developer with a **[recurring donation](https://patreon.com/kdrag0n)** on Patreon for benefits such as exclusive behind-the-scenes development news, early access to updates, and priority support.
+Alternatively, you can also [buy him a coffee](https://paypal.me/kdrag0ndonate).
 All support is appreciated.